Michael Bigg

 Michael Andrew Bigg (December 22, 1939 – October 18, 1990) was an English-born Canadian marine biologist who is recognized as the founder of modern research on killer whales.
 With his colleagues, he developed new techniques for studying killer whales and, off British Columbia and Washington, conducted the first population census of the animals anywhere in the world.
 Bigg's work in wildlife photo-identification enabled the longitudinal study of individual killer whales, their travel patterns, and their social relationships in the wild, and revolutionized the study of cetaceans.

 Early life

-Born Michael Andrew Bigg in London in 1939, his family moved to the west coast of Canada when he was eight years old.
+Michael Andrew Bigg was born in London in 1939, and his family moved to the west coast of Canada when he was eight years old.
 In his youth, Bigg enjoyed exploring the British Columbia wilderness.
-According to his father, newspaper publisher Andy Bigg, Michael's early life experiences ingrained in him an immense love of nature.
-Bigg attended Cowichan Senior Secondary School in Duncan, British Columbia and then the University of British Columbia, where he studied falcons, water shrews, and harbor seals.
+According to his father, newspaper publisher Andy, Michael's early life experiences ingrained in him an immense love of nature.
+Bigg attended Cowichan Senior Secondary School in Duncan, and then the University of British Columbia, where he studied falcons, water shrews, and harbor seals.
 His PhD, awarded in 1972, was based on the reproductive ecology of harbor seals.